Best Online Technology Programs in Michigan (2026)

 How does Technology pay in Michigan compare to other states?

-Michigan offers competitive entry-level wages, though median salaries are currently 2.1% below the national trend.
+Michigan offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Michigan a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in Michigan?